 What type of encryption is best: Hardware, whole disk or file- and directory-based?

 Well, it's dependant on your environment.
-If you are trying to encrypt disks in a storage area network
+If you are trying to encrypt disks in a storage area network (SAN) or network

 attached storage (NAS) environment, you may not have a choice except to go with whatever your vendor offers.
 Or, you might not have any encryption options at all.
 So, it depends on the particular hardware you are using, the management systems that you are using, whether or not you have laptops, etc.